happygoals/haemin-ryu-devlog/_posts/2019-12-02-fun-assessment-by gaming:pymetrics.md

 These are my most unique 3 categories:

-1) EFFORT: I tend to work equally hard on all tasks,regardless of how much you expect to be rewarded by completing tasks successfully.
+1) EFFORT: I tend to work equally hard on all tasks, regardless of how much I expect to be rewarded by completing tasks successfully.

-2) RISK TOLERANCE: I tend to carefully test options and choose the safest method to achieve an objective.You also tend to be averse to negative outcomes.
+2) RISK TOLERANCE: I tend to carefully test options and choose the safest method to achieve an objective.
+I also tend to be averse to negative outcomes.

-3) ATTENTION: I tend to be methodical in the way you complete tasks and are often thorough and restrained.You may find that you prefer to focus on accuracy over speed on tasks, and this may support you to avoid making mistakes.
+3) ATTENTION: I tend to be methodical in the way you complete tasks and are often thorough and restrained.
+I may find that I prefer to focus on accuracy over speed on tasks, and this may support me to avoid making mistakes.

 Here is the report from Pymetrics: <a href="../assets/post/files/factor-trait-report_ryu-haemin.pdf" target="_blank">PDF.</a>